Equitable Solar in Underserved Communities: Solar Energy Innovation Network Round 3

 Elevating Equity in Commercial-Scale Solar Deployment

-This cohort focuses on expanding equity in solar deployment at the commercial scale, such as at offices, warehouses, hospitals, hotels, retail stores, schools, nonprofits, and higher-education facilities.
-This applies only to commercial-scale solar that is sited within underserved communities.
-Many of these teams seek to improve the solar financing options available to small businesses and nonprofits while expanding solar workforce development opportunities in underserved communities.
+This cohort focused on expanding equity in solar deployment at the commercial scale, including offices, warehouses, hospitals, hotels, retail stores, schools, nonprofits, and higher-education facilities.
+This applied only to commercial-scale solar that is sited within underserved communities.
+Many of these teams sought to improve the solar financing options available to small businesses and nonprofits while expanding solar workforce development opportunities in underserved communities.

 Lead Organization: Houston Advanced Research Center